clive-io/ec2/README.md

 The node server on which all the other web-based stuff on my ec2 machine depends.
 Opens up local port 10000 which can be used to register domains in a reverse proxy server.
 For example:

-    curl -sS 127.0.0.1:10000/register/apcs.clive.io/10002 # Registers incoming requests directed at apcs.clive.io to go to the apcs server running on port 10002. curl -sS 127.0.0.1:10000/unregister/apcs.clive.io     # Unregisters apcs.clive.io, so that visitors will see simply "Not Found"
+    curl -sS localhost:10000/register/apcs.clive.io/10080        # Registers incoming requests directed at apcs.clive.io to go to the apcs server running on port 10002. curl -sS -X POST localhost:10000/register/ssl.clive.io/10443 # Registers incoming requests directed at HTTPS.
+Optionally POST some SSL options: key, cert, ca. See the default config (top of router.js) for example. curl -sS localhost:10000/unregister/apcs.clive.io            # Unregisters apcs.clive.io, so that visitors will see simply "Not Found"